 Email newsletters consistently top lists of the highest ROI by marketing channel.
-However, if the results you’re seeing from your newsletters is far from the average return of $40 for every $1 invested, you may need to improve the design of your newsletters to make them more engaging.
-We have some tips and ideas to take your newsletters to the next level, including some examples of top newsletters to give you inspiration.
+However, if the results you’re seeing from your newsletters is far from the average return of $40 for every $1 invested, you may need to improve the design to make them more engaging.
+We have some tips and ideas to take your newsletters to the next level, including some examples of particularly engaging newsletters to give you inspiration.

 Why Create an Email Newsletter

 If you’re still on the fence about creating an email newsletter at all, consider a few reasons why you should definitely want to.

 You’ve already seen the first reason: exceptional ROI.
 With the upcoming tips, you’ll be able to see such ROI for yourself.

 A second reason is because users want to receive engaging email newsletters.
 They may want to hear updates about their favorite brand, receive special offers straight to their inbox, or read more about the topics you cover without needing to check your blog on a regular basis.

 A final reason you should consider creating an email newsletter is because it will allow you to share the great content you’re already creating.
 This requires little effort on your part — you just need to share some thoughts around the blog posts you wrote and explain why subscribers should want to check out the content.
 As well as enabling you to repurpose content, you increase views on your blog posts.

 Is a Newsletter Appropriate as a Cold Sales Email?